-Area 51, a highly classified remote detachment of Edwards Air Force Base, was built in 1955 as part of the more substantial Nevada Test and Training Range complex, initially to serve as a test facility for the U-2 Spy Plane.
-Although it has never been declared a “top secret base,” the area is highly protected and is restricted to both land and air use.
-Other well-known aircraft tested at Area 51 include the Archangel-12, the F-117 Nighthawk stealth fighter, and even the SR-71 Blackbird (maybe that’s how the X-Men got on board with it).
+Now that the mystery has been solved (or has it?), let’s get down to the question: what is Area 51?
+Area 51 is a military installation and a highly classified remote detachment of Nellis Air Force Base.
+It was built in 1955 as part of the more substantial Nevada Test and Training Range complex, initially to serve as a testing site for the U-2 Spy Plane.
+Although it has never been declared a “top secret base,” the area is highly protected and restricts both land and air use.
+Other well-known aircraft tested at Area 51 include the Archangel-12, the F-117 Nighthawk stealth fighter, and even the SR-71 Blackbird (yep, the X-Men’s preferred mode of transportation is a real aircraft).

 How Area 51 Got Its Name

-Area 51 gets its name from old maps of the Nevada Test Site that defined the area around Groom Lake as Area 51.
-When Area 51 first started, Lockheed called the area Paradise Ranch to try to attract workers to the project.
-Today, Area 51 and the Test Site are part of the Nevada National Security Site (NNSS).
+Area 51 gets its name from the Atomic Energy Commission and old maps of the Nevada Test Site.
+The Atomic Energy Commission defined the allocation of land around Groom Lake as—literally—the 51st of the many areas that make up the military base.
+When Area 51 was first established, Lockheed—one of the U.S. Government’s major partners in top-secret aircraft and spy plane development—called the area Paradise Ranch in an attempt to attract workers to the project.
+Today, Area 51 and the Nevada National Security Site are part of what is known as the Nevada Test and Training Range.

 Where is Area 51?